Exploring the influence of FINE 2, Practical Skills for Family Centred Developmental Care, on practice.

 Access is via the following link: https://schp.org.au/fineaustralia.
 The program cost is $99AUD per registration (Approximately €47, £57, $64USD).

-Click on the links below to view our previous FINE newsletters.
-If you wish to receive these via email, please sign up to our newsletter.
+Click to view our previous FINE newsletters.
+If you wish to receive these direct to your email, please subscribe to our newsletter.

 Email: info@finetraininguk.com